MarcosPimienta/MarcosPimienta/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Unity C#, Unreal C++, React, NodeJs
+- 🔭 &nbsp; I’m currently learning Python, Typescript, React, NodeJs, BabylonJs
 - 🤔 &nbsp; Exploring new technologies for the web and developing software solutions.
 - 🎓 &nbsp; Studying Game Development, computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast in VR/AR and Artificial Intelligence .